xyr11/xtrike-bot/README.md

 Can't find that one image your friend sent that got buried by a day's worth of messages?
 Well, you can now search for them!
 Powered by [OCRSpace](https://ocr.space/) and [Fuse.js](https://fusejs.io/).
 (Enter `;image` for more info.)

 ### Extract the raw video from external links!
 It's a real inconvenience when you need to open links just to watch epic fails or low quality memes.
 So now, the bot will automatically extract and send the video whenever someone sends a link!
-Powered by [youtube-dl](http://ytdl-org.github.io/youtube-dl/).
-(Supported sites: Twitter, Tiktok.)
+Powered by [youtube-dl](http://ytdl-org.github.io/youtube-dl/).[^1]

 ### And more in the future!
 Hang tight.